mochiicakes/yours-db/README.md

 **Workspaces** are the top level and live in the right-hand sidebar, which collapses to a rail of colour dots.
-Pick one and the middle column lists its sheets — a list, one row each, not a grid of cards.
-Open a sheet and the table takes over.
+Pick one and the middle column lists its sheets (may it be a list, one row each, not a grid of cards), open a sheet and the table takes over.

 The **database name** is yours, and the full stop in it takes your accent colour.
 That period is the one piece of identity carried through every screen, so it is the first thing onboarding shows you.
-Only the part you type is stored — the `.db` is drawn, never saved, so it cannot be deleted by accident or typed twice.
+Only the part you type is stored.
+The `.db` is for display only and is never saved, so it cannot be deleted by accident or typed twice.

-**Projects** group related workspaces — one per client, subject, or side of your life. **Workspaces** hold sheets that belong together.
+**Projects** group related workspaces.
+One per client, subject, or whatever aspect all in your own terms. **Workspaces** hold sheets that belong together.
 Open a project to see its workspaces, open a workspace to see its sheets.
 The path at the top is clickable, so getting back up is one click.